evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
+Soft close is a standard function for the side doors.
 The liftgate is electric-powered and has a kick-sensor as standard.

 There is only one roof option for this model.
 The standard roof has a large panoramic roof extending from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.

+The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/nio/el8/el8/exterior_1_st.jpg" title="Nio EL8" width="3000" height="3000"  >}}